-on Level of Need END
+Data Point Level of Need END

-Data Point Description 1 Crisis 2 Vulnerable 3 Stable 4 Safe
+Description 1 Crisis 2 Vulnerable 3 Stable 4 Safe

-1 Crisis N= 15 2 3 7 3
+22 Physical health 1 Crisis N= 15 2 3 7 3

-Physical 2 Vulnerable N= 60 4 10 36 10
+Vulnerable 4 10 36 10

-Health T A R 3 Stable N= 17 2 4 8 3
+Stable 2 4 8 3

 Т 4 Safe N= 8 1 2 5

-In this example, the program recorded the level of Physical Health needs of continuing clients using their last assessment from the previous budget year or during the current budget year (N=).
+In this example, the program recorded the level of physical health needs of clients at intake (N=).
 Fifteen were at the crisis level and 60 at the vulnerable level, while 17 were at the stable level and 8 were at the safe level.
 At the end of the reporting period, 7 clients moved from crisis to stable, 3 from crisis to safe, 36 moved from vulnerable to stable, and 10 from vulnerable to safe.
-The total number of continuing clients that moved from crisis and vulnerable to stable and safe was 56.
+The total number of clients that moved from crisis and vulnerable to stable and safe was 56.
 However, 9 clients moved from stable and safe to crisis and vulnerable.

-22. MENTAL HEALTH: Assesses the general emotional well-being of the client.
+23. MENTAL HEALTH: Assesses the general emotional well-being of the client.
 Use the SOT-PWI-S or convert your program tool's assessment measure to the SOT-PWI-S levels of need for this domain.

-Ì Levels of Need
+Levels of Need

 Areas of Need (1) (2) (3) (4)

 In Crisis Vulnerable Stable Safe

 Mental Health Client: Demonstrates patterns of severe emotional instability and/or violence against self or others; Is unable to care for self or family due to impaired mental health; Communicates plan, intent, and/or access to means that present clear risk of harm to self or others.
 Client: Reports occasional bouts of emotional instability and/or threatening behavior toward self or others; Reports some inability to care for self or family due to impaired mental health; Reports some form of suicidal ideation but denies plan, intent, or means.
 Client: Presents mostly stable mental health including emotional regulation; Is mostly able to care for self or family; Is aware of mental health needs and is receiving regular mental health treatment.
 Client: Does not show behaviors or emotions that would suggest symptoms of mental illness; Describes regular involvement in activities that bring them purpose and pleasure; Does not report any mental health concerns at this time.

-23. ACCESS TO COMMUNITY RESOURCES: Assesses the client's knowledge and ability to access the type of services they need to meet their needs.
+24. ACCESS TO COMMUNITY RESOURCES: Assesses the client's knowledge and ability to access the type of services they need to meet their needs.
 Use the SOT-PWI-S or convert your program tool's assessment measure to the SOT-PWI-S levels of need for this domain.

-Levels of Need Areas of Need (1) In Crisis (2) Vulnerable (3) Stable (4) Safe Access to Community Resources Client: Is unaware or unable to access community resources.
+Levels of Need

+Areas of Need (2) Valazzahla (3) Stable (4)

+In Crisis Vulnerable Safe

+Access to Community Resources Client: Is unaware or unable to access community resources.
 Client: Is aware of community resources but reports significant barriers in accessing services; Is unwilling to make use of available resources.
 Client: Has taken steps toward accessing services; Reports some service barriers still need to be addressed; Community resource choices are limited.
-Client: Can access a full range of services to meet basic needs as significant barriers to service have been addressed.
+Client: • Can access a full range of services to meet basic needs as significant barriers to service have been addressed .

-24. SUPPORT SYSTEM IN U.S.: Assesses the nature of the individual's interpersonal relationships in the U.S., especially the extent to which these relationships sustain the client during times of crisis.
+25. SUPPORT SYSTEM IN U.S.: Assesses the nature of the individual's interpersonal relationships in the U.S., especially the extent to which these relationships sustain the client during times of crisis.
 Use the SOT-PWI-S or convert your program tool's assessment measure to the SOT-PWI-S levels of need for this domain.